- 2021 Summer Sessions

 - $75 for Visiting High School, Visiting Undergraduate, and Visiting Post Baccalaureate

 - Official college transcript from all colleges or universities attended.
 (Please submit after completing the Visiting Student Application.
 Submitting transcripts first may result in a delay in processing your application.)

 Admission to this program does not constitute admission to Rice University.
-For various reasons, we are unable to accept international high school students.

 Application Deadlines (for Non-Rice Students)